mesosphere/dcos-docs-site/pages/services/pxc/0.1.0-5.7.21/quick-start/index.md

     dcos percona-pxc-mysql pod list
     ```

-11. Display the status for tasks in one pod or all pods
+11. Restarts a given pod without moving it to a new agent

     ```shell
-    dcos percona-pxc-mysql pod status [<flags> <pod>]
-    --json  Show raw JSON response instead of user-friendly tree
-    ```

-12. Display the full state information for tasks in a pod

-    ```shell
-    dcos percona-pxc-mysql pod info <pod>
-    ```

-13. Restarts a given pod without moving it to a new agent

-    ```shell
     dcos percona-pxc-mysql pod restart <pod>
     ```
-14. Destroys a given pod and moves it to a new agent
+12. Destroys a given pod and moves it to a new agent

     ```shell
     dcos percona-pxc-mysql pod replace <pod>
     ```

-15. Display the Mesos framework ID

-    ```shell
-    dcos percona-pxc-mysql state framework_id
-    ```
-16. List names of all custom properties

-    ```shell
-    dcos percona-pxc-mysql state properties
-    ```

-17. Display the content of a specified property

-    ```shell
-    dcos percona-pxc-mysql state property <name>
-    ```

-18. Refresh the state cache, used for debugging

-    ```shell
-    dcos percona-pxc-mysql state refresh_cache
-    ```
-19. Launches an update operation
+13. Launches an update operation

     ```shell
     dcos percona-pxc-mysql update start [<flags>]